TheCatIsOnTheMoon/GilletGarasSamantha_12_09032022/README.md

 ## BackEnd Setup

-- First, you have to set the Backend :
+- clone or download this repository of the backend on your computer.

 > Backend : [_https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard_](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard).

-- clone or downlaod this repository of the backend on your computer.

 - open the file with VSCode.